Best in Travel is here! Discover 2025’s destinations

 5. Barcelona, Spain

-Pride 2024: July 18–21.
-Barcelona Pride’s official 2024 lineup and event details are still to come.
+Pride 2025: June 28 to July 20.
+Barcelona Pride’s official 2025 lineup and event details are still to come.

 Must-visit LGBTIQ+ neighborhood: In the heart of Barcelona, L’Eixample is one of the biggest LGBTIQ+ boroughs in all of Europe.
-(It’s even been lovingly given the nickname “Gaixample,”) Here, you’ll find LGBTIQ-owned beauty salons, bookshops, saunas, cafes, bars, restaurants, sex shops and everything in between.
+(It’s even been lovingly given the nickname “Gaixample.”)
+Here, you’ll find LGBTIQ-owned beauty salons, bookshops, saunas, cafes, bars, restaurants, sex shops and everything in between.

 Spain has long been at the forefront of LGBTIQ+ rights.
 The nation legalized same-sex marriage back in 2005 and has since enacted numerous laws that ensure equality and protection for the queer community, including those who are nonbinary and trans.
 Platja de la Mar Bella is Barcelona’s premier gay beach – and it also happens to be clothing-optional, with most beachgoers baring it all.
 Among the numerous other LGBTIQ+ hotspots, Arena Classic is a popular lesbian bar that’s a staple to the local community, while Warhol-inspired club Candy Darling sees partygoers dance nightly until the early hours of morning, and sometimes until after the sun comes up.
 This is Spain, after all.